streetsidesoftware/cspell/rfc/rfc-0005 named configurations/README.md

 Order of imports does make a difference. `overrides` are applied in order, followed by `languageSettings`.
 This means that multiple `overrides` can change the same configuration setting with the last one winning.

 Even though it is possible to apply settings based upon conditions in `overrides` and `languageSettings`, it is not possible to conditionally _import_ configuration.
 An automatic workaround is enabled by dynamically searching for the nearest configuration when checking a file.
 It is possible to disable dynamically loading the nearest configuration by setting `noConfigSearch` to `true`.
-Despite this limitation, it is not desireable to allow for _conditional imports_. _Conditional imports_ would introduce a destabilizing effect on configuration calculation and optimization.
+Despite this limitation, it is not desirable to allow for _conditional imports_. _Conditional imports_ would introduce a destabilizing effect on configuration calculation and optimization.

 ## Problem